Liabus/drive/next/README.md

 #drive-next

+---

+#INVESTIGATION:

+I just spent some time experimenting with display modes.
+Something interesting that I observed is that optimal performance is achieved differently in browsers.
+We should probably make another mode called "auto" that will detect the browser and decide the mode for you (i.e. "display" for chrome, "opacity" for safari).
+We should also let users define their own function that will set the display function so that they don't have write an IIFE or other sort of logic.

+But really how much of an inconvenience is that?
+Not much by my records.

+---

 This entire library is unstable and relatively purpose built.
 A future version is being developed side-by-side with the current version, and will aim to solve some of the problems of the current library, while providing more flexibility and power.

 **Current phase:** Design